MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data.feature** - Used to group various events of the same feature (Profile card)

+- **Data.hasPersonalInsightRing** - Insights from Office or LinkedIn could be available for the user

 - **Data.hostAppRing** - The ring by which the app was distributed

+- **Data.immersiveProfileCorrelationId** - A globally unique identifier for the expanded profile view session

 - **Data.OTelJS.Version** - Version of OTel logger

+- **Data.personaCorrelationId** - A globally unique identifier for unique personas in a session

-- **Data.properties** - Additional metadata collected for each event as follows:
+- **Data.properties** - Additional metadata collected for each event as follows: *[This field has been removed from current builds of Office, but might still appear in older builds.]*

   - **cardCorrelationId** - Duplicate of Data.appContextId above
   - **cardPersonaCorrelationId** - Duplicate of Data.cardCorrelationId above

-  - **clientScenario** - To identify the feature in the app from where the persona card was opened

   - **consumerCorrelationId** - Duplicate of Data.clientCorrelationId above

-  - **externalAppSessionCorrelationId** - A globally unique identifier for the app to identify all persona cards opened in the same sub-session

-  - **hasPersonalInsightRing** - Insights from Office or LinkedIn could be available for the user

-  - **immersiveProfileCorrelationId** - A globally unique identifier for the expanded profile view session

-  - **personaCorrelationId** - A globally unique identifier for unique personas in a session

-  - **section** – The active section of the expanded card

 - **Data.region** -The geographical region of the profile card backend service to which user is connected

+- **Data.section** – The active section of the expanded card

 - **Data.tenantAadObjectId** - The tenant to which a user's subscription is tied.
 Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users or a specific tenant